-There are a few notable exceptions to these results, however.
-For example, for 18 tweets from our supranational sample, the overall number of direct user engagements exceeds 30% of the follower counts at the time of the message.
-Table 3 provides six illustrative examples for extremely ‘engaging’ supranational tweets in our sample.

-Caution is warranted when generalizing from such few and outlying examples, but we note that the most engaging tweets in our sample also seem to invoke highly politicized EU policy issues.
+There are a few extreme outliers, however.
+For example, 18 tweets from our supranational sample receive an engagement rates that exceeds 30% of the followers at the time the message was published.
+Table 3 provides six illustrative examples for such supranational tweets with extraordinary publicity on Twitter.
+We cannot readily generalize from such few outlying examples, but we note that the most engaging tweets in our sample invoke highly politicized EU issues.
 Examples are Commissioner Dalli’s stance on LGBTI rights in Poland, the Frontex tweet embedding surveillance footage from the Mediterranean Sea (leading to a heated Twitter debate about whether priority should be given to sea rescue or the fight against human trafficking), the European Court of Justice’s announcement that the UK may unilaterally revoke its withdrawal request, and the farewell note from the European Medicines Agency when finally leaving London due to Brexit.